codas-hep/codas-hep.github.io/content/pages/preparation.md

 Template: page

-Most of the exercises to be performed during the school are intended to be done on public cloud resources (Binder, Google Colab) as recommended by the instructors.
+Most of the exercises to be performed during the school are intended to be done on public cloud resources (e.g., Google Colab) as recommended by the instructors.
 But the exercises can be also be done on personal laptops with suitable preparation.

-Also, some of the exercises require downloading, compiling, and running files, either directly on the personal laptops of the participants, or on resources that may be available at the participants' home institutions and can be accessed remotely through laptops.
-In order to do the exercises directly on personal laptops, certain tools (compilers, etc.) must be installed in advance.
+Also, some of the exercises require downloading, compiling, and running files, either directly on the personal laptops of participants, or on other resources that are available and can be accessed remotely through laptops.
+In order to do the exercises directly on a personal laptop, certain tools (compilers, etc.) must be installed in advance.
 This page describes how to install the appropriate software versions, as well as how to perform simple tests to verify that a laptop installation works correctly.